thomazyazima/thomazyazima.github.io/week-3/8-cultural-blog.md

 Now it's time to show off your work and share your knowledge with your cohortmates using Twitter!

 Tweet your blog post using #DBCThinkStyle

+## Release 5: Read

+Read at least one post another student wrote.
+Give the author A.S.K (Actionable, specific, and kind) feedback as an issue on their repo or a tweet!